 - Look at the X in the center.
 If it’s lost that shiny wet dough look then it should be done.

-- You can also knock the bottom with your knuckles and listen as to whether it sounds hollow or not.
+- You can also knock the bottom with your knuckles.
+Listen as to whether it sounds hollow when tapped or not.
 If it does, it should be fully cooked thru to the center.

 - Preheat oven to 430 degrees.